 You need to understand how to use keywords in your blog posts properly, how to find keywords that you’ll be able to rank for, how to find keywords that indicate someone is looking to buy and so much more.

 It might feel overwhelming at first, which is why I spent months developing my free SEO training for bloggers and small businesses who need to learn SEO.

-Sign up by clicking the link and get starting learning how you can get your conent ranking high on Google from day 1!
+Sign up by entering your email and start learning how you can get your content ranking high on Google from day 1!